What is B2B lead generation?

 B2B lead generation explained in 90 seconds 👇

 B2B lead generation is fundamental to the success of a business.
-We have identified several factors that demonstrate the importance of B2B lead generation for sales and marketing teams, as well as the wider business.
+We have identified several factors that demonstrate its importance for B2B sales and marketing teams, as well as the wider business.
 We have set them out here 👇

-In B2B lead generation, B2B leads is the term given to those people who have been identified as potential customers for your business.
+In B2B lead generation, B2B leads is a business term given to those people who have been identified as potential customers for your business.
 They can be categorised as those who would likely find value from using your product or service.

 There are two types of B2B lead: